paulovn/artifact-manager/README.md

 Options modifying the detection of artifact files are:

 * `--extensions` : a comma-separated list of the file extensions (with or without a leading period) that will be collected as artifacts.
-Note that if the file name contains several dots, only the rightmost dot-extension will be considered.
+If the file name contains several dots, all possible concatenations of the dot segments will be tried against the passed list.
 * `--min-size`: the minimum size of an artifact file to be included in the list (0 for files of any size)
 * `--files`: files to be explicitly included as artifacts, if they exist,